Jithsaavvy/Face-Recognition/README.md

 A dataset for training your recognition algorithm is given in the data/training folder.
 The images in the data/test folder should be used for testing the algorithm.

 Note: Principal Component Analysis (PCA) is used here

+Following to it, the face recognition task is also performed using inbuild library - OpenCV.